 And then there was the love you feel for your partner, complex and multifaceted and as raw as the attraction of a bee to honey.

 And then, if you’re lucky, behind it all hid the love you feel for your partner’s family – conflicted and forgiving and respectful, as quiet as the appreciation a kitten feels towards the sun as it basks in its rays.

 I adapted Beatrice’s Icelandic pickles just a tad to ensure that they be safe for canning.
-However, to honour the true legacy and devil-may-care attitude this recipe has towards measurements, I bring you both versions – the safe-for-canning Icelandic pickled beets, and Greg’s grandmother’s original, refrigerator-only recipe.
+However, to honour the true legacy and devil-may-care attitude this recipe has towards measurements, I bring you both versions – the safe-for-canning Icelandic pickled beets, and G’s grandmother’s original, refrigerator-only recipe.
 The latter is a lot less heavy on the vinegar, and tastes even more like a beet.

 Because sometimes, you just want to eat a pickled beet that tastes like its origins: earth, sugar, family and love.

 Beatrice's Icelandic pickled beets